bartektenDev/SolarView/README.md

 <img src="http://icons.iconarchive.com/icons/icons8/ios7/256/Industry-Solar-Panel-icon.png" width="150px" align="right" title="SolarView Icon">

 **What is it?**
 This is software for Enecsys Solar Panels Inverters.
-A better alternative compared to ALL other competitors.
+It is the better alternative compared to ALL other competitors.
 It is free to use, and all license are registered to Bart Tarasewicz.

 **How to install**